|Type species:||Myosotis scorpioides|

 Myosotis, meaning “mouse’s ear”, in Greek, is a variety of flowering plants under the family ‘Boraginaceae’ (or Cynoglossum).
 We generally call these Forget-Me-Not flowers.
-The name forget-me-not is derivation from the word “nem’oubliez pas.”in French..
+The name forget-me-not is a derivation from the word “nem’oubliez pas.” in French.
 Around 1532 BC, the English initially used it.
-A folklore tells the sad story of teenaged lovers walking by the River Danube, when the boy, overcome with cramps trying to get some flowers that grew on an Islet in the River, succumbed to the whirling rapids.
+Folklore tells the sad story of teenage lovers walking by the River Danube, when the boy, overcome with cramps trying to get some flowers that grew on an Islet in the River, succumbed to the whirling rapids.
 As he threw the bouquet to his lover, he cried to her “forget-me-not”.
 The girl wore the flowers until her death.
 This flower is also a symbol of the society of Alzheimer’s.
 Description

 In this group, there are about, 200 species with a lot of differences.
 Many of the flowers are small (one cm diameter and even less in size), flat and 5-lobed with the colors pink, blue or white.
 The center is yellow and they grow on scorpion like shoots.
 The leaves of the forget-me-not are alternatively set, they blossom during the spring.
 Forget-me-not flowers are common in most gardens which support a moist atmosphere.
 In other places they move towards the banks of rivers and grow in wetlands.
 They easily adjust to shade and tolerate to sunshine.

 Prior to setting up a bed in your garden, use a soil testing kit to check the alkalinity and acidity of the soil you propose to use..
 Select a low area in your garden that you can esily keep wet.
 Also select an area with moderate to filtered shade preferably with gravely soil to facilitate easy draining.